Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Experiment

-The reason why the comprehensive performance of pFedGRP can significantly lead other FL methods is similar to the previous experiment, and the IAA variation chart and corresponding experimental analysis are shown in Appendix \hyperref[chap:E.2]{E.2}.
+The IAA variation and analysis are shown in Appendix \hyperref[Appendix E.2]{E.2}, and the calculation and communication consumption are shown in Appendix \hyperref[Appendix C.4]{C.4}.

-\textbf{FL under High Data Heterogeneity}: We compared the performance of the above method under high data heterogeneity settings on the Cifar100 dataset and the EMNIST ByClass dataset.
-In this scenario, each client needs to complete a task loop consisting of all disjointed categories in the settings (Cifar100 includes 50 tasks and EMNIST-ByClass includes 31 tasks).
-At this point, all FL methods cannot converge, which better reflects the robustness of these methods.
-Our experimental results are shown in Table \hyperref[T3]{3} below:
+\textbf{FL under High Data Heterogeneity}: We also compared the performance of the FL methods above under high data heterogeneity settings on the Cifar100 dataset and the EMNIST ByClass dataset: Each client $\mathcal{C}_i$ forms its all types of tasks (50 for Cifar100, 31 for EMNIST-ByClass) into a task cycle in random order, then complete one task cycle.
+At this point, all FL methods cannot reach convergence, which better reflects the robustness of these FL methods.
+The experimental results are shown in Table \hyperref[Table 3]{3}.

-It can be seen that pFedGRP has stronger robustness in the case of not convergence, and the IAA variation chart and corresponding experimental analysis are shown in Appendix \hyperref[chap:E.3]{E.3} .
+It shows that pFedGRP has stronger robustness than other FL methods.
+The IAA variation and analysis are shown in Appendix \hyperref[Appendix E.3]{E.3}, and the calculation and communication consumption are shown in Appendix \hyperref[Appendix C.4]{C.4}.

-\textbf{More Experiments}: We also conducted ablation experiments on pFedGRP framework and explored the performance changes of various FL methods under the setting of FL with Tasks Gradually Changing as the correlation between tasks gradually increased to verify the robustness of FL methods.
-Specific experimental details and results can be found in Appendix \hyperref[chap:D]{D}.
+\textbf{More Experiments}: We conduct ablation experiments of pFedGRP, the experimental details and results can be found in Appendix \hyperref[Appendix D.1]{D.1}.
+With similar settings as FL with Tasks Gradually Changing, we increase the correlation between tasks to explored the performance changes of various FL methods, the experimental details and results can be found in Appendix \hyperref[Appendix D.2]{D.2}.